f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 Use this toggle button to enable or disable the rational downsampler and its FIR filter.
 Without downsampling the source plugin feeds the channel directly.

-Use it when you want to filter the signal into a narrower bandwidth than the channel bandwidth in AM and FM modes.
 When the downsampler is engaged the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (13).

 <h3>4: Channel sample rate</h3>